awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing.md

 ## Supported Actions on Shared Resources<a name="working-with-sharing-view-permissions"></a>

 You can use the AWS CLI to view the actions that principals can perform on shared resources\.
-For more information,see the [get\-resource\-policies](https://docs.aws.amazon.com/cli/latest/reference/ram/get-resource-policies.html) command\.
+For more information, see the [get\-resource\-policies](https://docs.aws.amazon.com/cli/latest/reference/ram/get-resource-policies.html) command\.